SanadHantash/Bootstrap-practice-repo/README.md

 # Bootstrap-practice-repo

-## I have created webpage page using bootstrap.
+## I have created webpage using bootstrap.